 If you are at all unsure, don’t bid.
 Equally, never bid beyond your budget.
 There will always be something more suitable that comes along if you are patient.

 Recommended brand to look out for Dubl Duck.

 Buying From Other Sites

-The advantages of using sites like these is that they are straight razor communities, so you know that you are dealign with enthusiasts, and not likely to be buying junk, as the community will take scams very seriously and will have a good knowledge of their trade.
+The advantage of using sites like these is that they are straight razor communities, so you know that you are dealing with enthusiasts, and not likely to be buying junk, as the community will take scams very seriously and will have a good knowledge of their trade.

-Additioanlly, enthusiasts often only sell the top of the range blades, so soembody looking for something more middle to low end of the market might find themselves better suited to eBay.
+Additionally, enthusiasts often only sell the top-of-the-range blades, so somebody looking for something more middle to the low end of the market might find themselves better suited to amazon.

-If you have any experiences with either eBay or SRP, or you have some questions of your own, feel free to post them below.
+If you have any experiences with either amazon SRP, or you have some questions of your own, feel free to post them below.